Comparison: PureVPN vs Spotflux

 Having launched officially only three years ago, it is hard to imagine where Spotflux VPN stands in the industry right now.
 Based in New York, Spotflux VPN operates from the United States under its regulations where online surveillance is legal by law.
-Even though it claims that it protects you from the outside threats on the internet, we think a detailed take on Spotflux will reveal how hard it is working to make you anonymous!
+Even though it claims that it protects you from the outside threats on the internet, we think a detailed take on Spotflux will reveal how hard it is working to be the best VPN service.

 We have reviewed all kinds of VPN services, no matter how big or small they are but we have never reviewed a VPN like Spotflux that keeps its server count hidden from the general users.
 Where other VPN providers take great pride by showing off their huge server network all over the world, Spotflux fails badly when it comes to making its servers presence count!